Care and Support

 Every day, 27 Canadians will hear the words “you have a brain tumour”.
 Brain tumours are unpredictable and complex.
 They can affect anyone at any time.
 They can affect vision, hearing, memory, balance, and mobility.
 Their effects are physical, emotional, financial, and last a lifetime.

-With every dollar, you make it possible for people affected by a brain tumour to live longer, better and with hope.
+With every dollar, you make it possible for people affected by a brain tumour to live with hope.

 You make it possible for critical research to advance, trusted education to spread, and compassionate support to continue.

-You make it possible to find a cure.
+You make it possible to take steps towards a cure.

 Your participation and fundraising in our Brain Tumour Walk program brings hope to the thousands of Canadians affected by a brain tumour.
 Hope through patient and survivor support, hope through research, and hope for a cure.